 Monitoring blood sugar

 Monitoring blood sugar can help people maintain levels within a healthy range.
-People can use a device called a blood glucose monitor, which measures blood glucose levels in a pinprick of blood from the fingertip.
+People can use a blood glucose monitor, which measures blood sugar levels in a pinprick of blood from the fingertip.

-Learn about glucose blood tests and healthy glucose levels here.
+Learn about glucose blood tests and healthy glucose levels.

 Low blood sugar: The 15:15 rule